 - For pruritus, weals and flushing - H1 and H2 receptor antagonists such as chlorphenamine, ketotifen and cimetidine.

-- Mast cell stabilizers: sodium cromoglicate, nedocromil and ketotifen.
+- Mast cell stabilisers - sodium cromoglicate, nedocromil and ketotifen.

 - Local corticosteroids for skin lesions.
 Intralesional steroid injection is sometimes used.